 I’ll happily confess that there’s nothing mind-blowing about each individual layer.
 It’s fairly obvious really:

 Um… exactly how good are all of those individual components sounding right now?

-However, once you have stacked them all up and cut not so dainty squares, they are even better – an absolute winner, in-fact.
+However, once you have stacked them all up and cut into not so dainty squares, they are even better – an absolute winner in-fact.
 I love the thick layer of caramel, which is a prized flavour in our house.
 I also adore the switch from crumbly biscuit to the chewy textured cereal layer and – bonus – no crumbs.

 Talking of Easter delicacies, I for one love the kind of Easter food that floats around the UK.
 Again, nothing out of the ordinary, just spice and fruit packed Hot Cross Buns and Simnel cake.
 I also have a deep-rooted love for Cadbury’s Mini Eggs, as they remind me of my Gran.
 She could eat them by the hand

 Leaving aside my Millionaire’s Krispie Squares and all the other more obvious festive bakes, today I came across a recipe that I can’t resist sharing with you.
 It sounds so fantastically original.
 If, like me, you’re more than vaguely excited by the idea of apples, pomegranate, red wine, cinnamon, dried fruits and saffron all combined, head over to The Gluten Free Canteen for some extraordinary muffins made with Charoset.
 I’d not heard of Charoset before today.
 Apparently, it’s a food traditionally eaten at the Passover Seder.